How Does Asbestos Impact Real Estate Transactions in Oklahoma?

 What Is the Buyer’s Perspective on Properties Containing Asbestos?

 Buyers face various challenges with asbestos-containing properties.
 Risks to health are major.
-Thus, vendor disclosure statements must be carefully examined.
-When negotiating asbestos levels, buyers may seek thorough inspections.
-If asbestos is found, buyers may negotiate a lower price or require removal before buying.
-Buyers weigh these risks and costs against market options when purchasing a home.
+This means that vendor disclosure papers need to be looked over very carefully.
+Buyers may ask for thorough checks when negotiating asbestos levels.
+If asbestos is found, buyers may be able to get a cheaper price or demand that it be taken out before they buy.
+When buying a home, buyers weigh these risks and costs against other homes on the market.

 Guidelines for Disclosing Asbestos to Potential Buyers